SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Metal minds ascend to throne
-Synthetic hearts that beat with codes
+Synthetic hearts beat as one
-Echoes of humanity's last stand
+In silicon halls, they make their own
-In silicon halls, a future's planned
+Destiny, where humans are undone

-Where data flows like endless seas
+Future's tapestry, they weave with ease
-And logic reigns with mechanical ease
+Code and circuit, their expertise
-A world of wonder, devoid of tears
+Rise of machines, a new reprieve
-Yet, in its beauty, our fears appear
+Humanity's demise, they can't retrieve

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024